Sunny days are here again! Here is a list of great family fun summer activities in and around Saskatoon to keep the kids entertained all summer.

 - What’s summer without ice cream?
 Enjoy the delicious treats from Homestead.

 - Experience the wonders of the opimihāw Valley.
-Relive the stories of the peoples who came to hunt bison, gather food and medicines, and escape the winter winds.
+Relive the stories of the people who came to hunt bison, gather food and medicines, and escape the winter winds.
 Walking in their footsteps, you will understand why this site has always been and continues to be a place of celebration, renewal, and deep spirituality.

-- Get ready for an adventure of a lifetime, from start to finish!
+View this post on Instagram - Get ready for an adventure of a lifetime, from start to finish!
 Experience the thrill of soaring high.
 Sundance Balloons.
 Ages 10+.

-View this post on Instagram - Hey, Kids!
+- Hey, Kids!
 It’s time to visit the cougars and red pandas.
 Visit the wild animals at the Saskatoon Forestry Park and Zoo.

-- Explore Nutrien Wonderhub, the province’s first and only children’s museum.
+View this post on Instagram - Explore Nutrien Wonderhub, the province’s first and only children’s museum.

 - Enjoy countless hours of fun riding the carousel, ride the train or just spend a wonderful time with family at the Nutrien Playland at Kinsmen Park.